-FIGURE 2-20.
 Utah-400 Chassis Mounted in 19" Rack Frame

-- 3. Remove the shipping braces and set them aside. - 4.
-Install the Utah-400 chassis' in the 19" rack frame.

-Note: Utah Scientific recommends a minimum of two persons, preferably three, to install the chassis in the rack frame.
-Install all mounting screws in the front of the chassis; the entire weight of the router and cables are supported by the chassis side-frames.
+- 9. Remove the shipping braces and set them aside. - 10.
+Install the Utah-400 chassis' in the 19" rack frame. - NOTE: Utah Scientific recommends a minimum of two persons, preferably three, to install the chassis in the rack frame.
+Install all mounting screws in the front of the chassis; the entire weight of the router and cables are supported by the chassis side-frames. - a.

-- a.
 Determine the height to mount the Utah-400 in the rack frame. - b.
 Install two rack screws 3/4 of the way into the empty rack frame below the height determined in step a, above (leave a 1/8" gap).
 These screws will be used to support the weight of the chassis when it is moved into the rack frame.
-See 2-22 "Lowering the Utah-400 Chassis on the Rack Screw," on page 2-20. - With two persons, pick the chassis up from the shipping carton at the left and right side frames. - d.
-Move the chassis to the 19" rack frame and carefully slide it into the rack frame, hooking the flange of the chassis above the rack screws installed in step b., above 2-22 "Lowering the Utah-400 Chassis on the Rack Screw," on page 2-20.
+See Lowering the Utah-400 Chassis on the Rack Screw on page 42. - c.
+With two persons, pick the chassis up from the shipping carton at the left and right side frames. - d.
+Move the chassis to the 19" rack frame and carefully slide it into the rack frame, hooking the flange of the chassis above the rack screws installed in step b, above.

-Note: An alternative method is to support the Utah-400 Chassis with a shelf or similar support and align the mounting holes accordingly.
+NOTE: An alternative method is to support the Utah-400 Chassis with a shelf or similar support and align the mounting holes accordingly.

-- e.
-With the chassis resting on the lower rack screws, carefully lift the left side frame, align the lowest chassis frame mounting hole with a rack frame threaded hole and start rack screw.
-Repeat for the right hand side frame. - f.
-Once the lower chassis rack screws are in place, snug both sides up, but do not tighten. - g.
-Align remaining mounting holes, install remaining rack screws through mounting holes, then snug them down. - h.
-Finally, tighten all rack screws installed in the chassis mounting holes.

-5. Replace all front covers when the installation is complete.
+- a.
+With the chassis resting on the lower rack screws, carefully lift the left side frame, align the lowest chassis frame mounting hole with a rack frame threaded hole and start the rack screw.
+Repeat this for the right side frame. - b.
+Once the lower chassis rack screws are in place, snug both sides up, but do not tighten. - c.
+Align the remaining mounting holes, install the remaining rack screws through the mounting holes, and then snug them down. - d.
+Finally, tighten all rack screws installed in the chassis mounting holes. - e.
+Replace all front covers when the installation is complete.

-FIGURE 2-21.
 Sliding the Utah-400 Chassis into Rack Frame

-FIGURE 2-22.
 Lowering the Utah-400 Chassis on the Rack Screw